jsmatias/AIOD-rest-api/README.md

 +--------------------+
 4 rows in set (0.03 sec)

-At this point you should be able to visit the server from your browser at `localhost:8000/docs`.
+Now, you can visit the server from your browser at `localhost:8000/docs`.

 #### Local Installation